Dynamic-Book/doc/technical/DyboApp/README.md

 ![A document with live objects annotated](images/image15.png)

-**Document**
+**Document** (classes `Document`, `DocumentModel`, `DocumentView`)

 It is the root of a tree of Morphs.
 In a document, diversified Morphs can be inserted including Dynamic Media described with Smalltalk code.
 The document is organized in disjoint pages.

+A document instance informs about its folder with the message `#dirName`.
+Its complete directory entry depends on the context of its creation; if created as a document of a task, it is appended to the directory task, if created as a document in a topic, it is appended to the topic directory.

-**Page**
+**Page** (class `PageMorph`, `PageModel` hierarchy)

-This Morph is a unit of a Document, this is the main place for handwriting.
+This Morph is a unit of a Document, this is the main place to hand write.
 It is constituted of two layers :

-* A background morph and a paper (morph) of an extent identical to the page it is attached too.
-Examples of background morph are plain color, calculated (grid, writing lines, music scope, etc), external resources as a PDF document or still picture.
+* A page model morph (`PageModel`) and a paper (`PaperMorph`) with extents identical to the page's extent it is attached too.
+Examples of page model are plain color, calculated (grid, writing lines, music scope, etc), PDF model.

-* A paper morph, it contains the user handwriting.
+* The paper morph contains the user handwriting.

-A page can invoke the document toolbar to operate on it: pen, marker, eraser, color and dedicated tools for handwriting operations.
+The user operates on a page with the document toolbar: pen, marker, eraser, color and dedicated tools for handwriting operations.

-Additionally, in a page, the user can insert a kind of PlacedMorph (a Morph with a location), a view decorated with its own paper Morph, to retain contextualized and attached handwritten annotations.
+Additionally, in a page, the user can insert a kind of PlacedMorph (a Morph with a location), decorated with its own paper Morph, to retain contextualized and attached handwritten annotations.
+The decorator is an `AnnotatorMorph`, a special kind of Paper Morph

-**Paper**
+**Paper** (class `PaperMorph`)

 An object for handwriting.
 Each hand strokes between a pen down and a pen up actions are recorded as strokes collected in a stroke group.
 The paper morph contains all these stroke group morphs.
 Each group contains individual stroke morphs, which are Bézier curves.

-A paper morph can decorate a target Morph (DrGeoView, etc.) to attach user handwriting.
-Ideally a sub-morph of the target Morph should also be attached to user handwriting.
+A special paper morph -- the `AnnotatorMorph` -- can decorate a target Morph (DrGeoView, etc.) to attach user handwriting.
+Ideally each submorph of the target Morph should also receive handwritten annotations.

-The target morph and the hand strokes are both attached to the paper morph object which itself is attached to a page.
+The annotator morphs are inserted in the paper of the page.

 Below, samples of preliminary works on the paper morph handwriting: